lynnfaraday/aresmush.com/tutorials/config/chargen.md

 ## stages

 Character creation is done as a series of 'stages'.
-For each stage, you can choose to display either a help file, a tutorial file, or both.
+For each stage, you can choose to display either a help file, a title and text, or both.

-{% tip %}
-Tutorial files should be stored in the  `chargen/templates`  folder.
-{% endtip %}

-For example, the first stage in the sample configuration below will show the 'chargen.md' tutorial file and the second stage will show the 'sheet' help file.
+For example, the first stage in the sample configuration below will show some text and the second stage will show the 'sheet' help file.

     start:
-        tutorial: 'chargen.md'
+        title: "A Title"
+        text: "Some text."
     sheet:
         help: 'sheet'